Dwijad/Bitnami-Kafka-Helm-Chart/README.md

 Prometheus Operator is a tool that provides monitoring definitions for Kubernetes services and the management of Prometheus instances.
 Using prometheus operator, kafka cluster data can be scrapped in a automated way by setting up exporters(data) pod.

-Download the [kube-prometheus](https://github.com/bitnami/charts/tree/main/bitnami/kube-prometheus) operator and install the chart.
+Download  [kube-prometheus](https://github.com/bitnami/charts/tree/main/bitnami/kube-prometheus) operator and install the chart.

     $ cd kube-prometheus
     $ helm install kube-prometheus-operator .